-(a) The purchase obligations primarily relate to contracts with pay television operators and include obligations for future cable distribution and commission guarantees.
+(b) The purchase obligations primarily relate to contracts with pay television operators and include obligations for future cable distribution and commission guarantees.

-Amount of Commitments Expiration Per Period

-Total

-Amounts Less Than More Than

-Commercial Commitments Committed 1 Year 1 - 3 Years 3 - 5 Years 5 Years
+Amount of Commitments Expiration Per Period Commercial Commitments Total Amounts Committed Less Than 1 Year 1 - 3 Years 3 - 5 Years More Than 5 Years (In thousands) Letters of credit and surety bonds (c) \$ 32,674 \$ 32,624 \$ 50 \$ \$ -

-(In thousands)

-Letters of credit and surety bonds (b) \$ 34,687 \$34,637 \$ 50 \$ - \$ -

-(b) The letters of credit ("LOCs") primarily consist of trade LOCs which are used for inventory purchases.
+(c) The letters of credit ("LOCs") primarily consist of trade LOCs which are used for inventory purchases.
 Trade LOCs are guarantees of payment based upon the delivery of goods.
 The surety bonds primarily consist of custom bonds which relate to the import of merchandise into the United States.